Spenbert02/Terminal_Chess/README.md

 move is executed.
 Otherwise, the user must reenter a different move.
 Every turn, the current board is checked for checkmate (no possible moves and king under attack) and stalemate (no possible moves and king not under attack).

-terminalChessMac.cpp includes enhanced display features for Mac operating systems.
+terminalChessOSX.cpp includes enhanced display features for Mac operating systems.
 Unicode chess characters and escape sequences are used to make the display more colorful and easier to interpret. terminalChessUniversal.cpp functions on all operating systems, but includes a raw text-only display.